dsiganos/nano-workspace/README.md

 To do all the above, type 'make' to execute the default makefile target.

-There are some other targets in the makefile for convenience:
+There are some other targets in the makefile for convenience and documentation purposes:

 ## make get_ledger
 Download the latest ledger from: https://mynano.ninja/api/ledger/download